Trucking Software vs Spreadsheets

 • Document scanning: snap a photo, it's sorted and filed automatically

-• ELD + fuel card integration: data flows in without manual entry
+• ELD sync + fuel-card CSV import: data flows in without cell-by-cell entry

 • Load profitability grading (A–F): impossible in a spreadsheet

-• Compliance renewal reminders: your spreadsheet won't flag an expiring medical card; OTR will
+• Compliance renewal reminders: your spreadsheet won't flag an expiring medical card; OverTheRoad.AI will

 Try it free for 30 days